lucas-wilkins/picassobot/misc/script.rst

 JOKE ACCEPTED - COMMENCING JOKE

-I human tried to find the biggest prime number ever found
+A human tried to find the biggest prime number ever found

 The final digits in binary were 00101010111010101001110